I'm Rishabh Rawat, a 3rd year (Junior year) engineering student specializing in Electronics and Communication from GGSIPU, India.

-As we know, community-toolbox plays a big role when it comes to welcoming newcomers and having an in-depth look at our growing community, the idea revolves around enhancing the project with some new features and making it more reliable (error reporting to the user etc.).
-The ideas include adding tests, adding documentation, making it a Progressive Web App for incorporation of offline support and data fallback support.
+As we know, community-toolbox plays a big role when it comes to welcoming newcomers and having an in-depth look at our growing community, the idea revolves around enhancing the project with some new features and making it more reliable (by the error reporting to the user and the likes).

 Abstract/summary (<20 words):

 The implementation of this project can be classified majorly into 3 categories,

 - Implements PWA with offline & data fallback support, make it run as a standalone mobile app,

 - FTO author list,

 - Stale issues,